cinthiagalvez28/automation_bootcamp_challenge/README.md

 The purpose of these tests involves the sauceDemo web page.
 7 different scenarios were coded:

--A. Login with a valid user
+* A. Login with a valid user
--B. Login witn an invalid user
+* B. Login witn an invalid user
--C. Logout from the home page.
+* C. Logout from the home page.
--D. Sort products by proce (low to high)
+* D. Sort products by proce (low to high)
--E. Add multiple items to the shopping cart
+* E. Add multiple items to the shopping cart
--F. Add the specific product 'Sauce Labs Onesie' to the shopping cart -G. Complete a purchase
+* F. Add the specific product 'Sauce Labs Onesie' to the shopping cart
+* G. Complete a purchase

 ## Instalation